australopitech/venn-protocol/README.md

 After this you should be able to run our version of [trampoline](https://github.com/eth-infinitism/trampoline) browser extension.
 Now create an account, fund it and deploy it following the instructions provided in the screen.
 To fund your wallet you may need to head to [Base Goerli faucet](https://www.coinbase.com/faucets/base-ethereum-goerli-faucet).

 Now head to our [test account dashboard](https://r-wallet-base-3.vercel.app/dashboard/0x099A294Bffb99Cb2350A6b6cA802712D9C96676A) and checkout some test NFTs for rent, free of charge of course.
-To rent, just click in the NFT card, input a duration for the rent and click the button!
+To rent, just click on the NFT card, input a duration for the rent and click the button!

 *Feel free to open issues or contact any of the team members if you run into any errors.
 Also contact us through australopitech@proton.me if you are interested in collaborating.*